marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [array, methods], [array, iteration], "forEach method"}}

-There is a built-in array method, `forEach`, that provides something like a `for`/`of` loop as a higher-order function.
+There is a built-in array method, `forEach`, that provides something like a `for`/`of` loop as a higher-order function:

 ```
 ["A", "B"].forEach(l => console.log(l));